Bonjour! Parelez Vous Anglais?

 So, this particular phrase was my saviour there as I would go to the people and say, “Bonjour Monsieur, Bonjour Madame!
 Parlez vous Anglais?” and if they replied yes, I would continue the conversation with them or else I would say Merci and go to another person and ask the same question.

 After reaching Paris I was mesmerized.
-It felt surreal at first.
+As an Indian in France, it felt surreal at first.
 It’s needless to say that France is very different from India, everything was so well optimized, so well organized and so clean- from the roads to the public transport system.

 I was also told that French people are not very polite but I found it to be untrue as people were very helpful to me.
 I survived the place knowing nothing solely by asking people on the streets, subway, buses, and trains.